Skip to content

 12 Things You Need to Know Before Buying Vinyl Flooring

 While vinyl records have gone the way of disco and VCRs, vinyl flooring is in.
 Experiencing record highs in sales, vinyl flooring is growing increasingly popular with homeowners.
 This is likely due to the unique benefits that vinyl flooring provides.
-It’s easy to install and maintain, long lasting, and provides a comfortable surface to walk on.
+It’s easy to install and maintain, long-lasting, and provides a comfortable surface to walk on.

 What is Vinyl Flooring?